 Wrapping Things Up

-Whether you’re pro-electric car or prefer the roar of a gasoline engine, there’s no denying that Tesla is on to something.
-Though, will Tesla be able to keep the pace?
+Whether you’re pro-electric car or prefer the roar of a gasoline engine, there’s no denying that Tesla is onto something.
+Though, will Tesla be able to keep up the pace?
 Mass adoption and use of electric cars are still pretty much uncharted territory.

-Though, with Musk behind the wheel, not even the sky’s the limit.
+That said, with Musk behind the wheel, not even the sky’s the limit.
 Plus, these statistics want to indicate that Tesla will only go from strength to strength in the coming years.
-If they can sell 100,000 vehicles in one day, just imagine what their future has in store not only for them but also our planet.
+If they can sell 100,000 vehicles in one day, just imagine what their future has in store, not only for them but also our planet.